 For the gift of breathing life into each morning, baristas cop it badly.
 No one is more particular about their hot beverage than a sleep deprived worker in search of their punching bag and a steaming hot almond milk something or other.
 So next time before you whip out the snarky comments, have a thought for that bearded bloke or lady behind the counter.

 He or she leaves every day emanating the smell of grounds and unfettered by the six double shots during the day.
-It’s caffeine courtesy to be a good customer really, and we’ve teamed up with BENCHMARQUE to bring you the most frequent facepalms a barista deals with daily.
+It’s caffeine courtesy to be a good customer really, and these are some of the most frequent facepalms a barista deals with daily.

 “Um, are you sure you used skim milk?
 It doesn’t taste like skim.”